Bird Photography Tips

 • Try not to photograph birds through a closed window.
 That’s because the layers of glass distort the image.
 I do realize sometimes that’s all you’re going to be able to do.
 Oftentimes, if you open the window or walk outside, the bird will fly away.

 • If possible, keep your camera handy since you never know when an opportunity will present itself.
 I’ll often see a neat bird, but it flies away while I’m scrambling to locate my camera!
-That can be so frustrating.
+That’s so frustrating.

 • If possible, use a tripod when shooting video to keep the camera steady.